Documentation

 Return Value

-List[StringResponse] - One StringResponse per child, with tags attached:
+List[StringResponse] - One StringResponse per child, in grid order, with tags attached:

 • age: the recoded age (if age_recodes supplied; otherwise raw age as string),